calwoo/calwoo.github.io/posts/2020-07-30-pyro-handlers.markdown

 This is close to what can be inferred analytically for this problem!

+As we see, flexible algebraic effect systems allow us to build complicated inference algorithms without thinking too much about the emitted effects.
+For example, with multi-shot delimited effects we can build inference algorithms that allow us to fully enumerate over discrete latent variables.
+This is the idea behind the construction of `pyro.poutine.queue`.

 ### mcmc

 **Note:** Write this section at some point when I have time.